 After gaining knowledge about business development it’s important that you focus on building the requirements to work in this field.
 The cool thing about business development is that it’s very diverse and it fits many different personalities.

 However, this also means that each company has slightly different requirements.
 Of course, we took care of it so you don’t have to waste too much time on it.
-We analyzed 100+ job descriptions and based on that creates this shortlist of requirements.
+We analyzed 100+ job descriptions and based on that created this short list of requirements.

 These are the common requirement for business developers in Europe and the USA:

 - Education: generally they require a Bachelor’s or Master’s degree in a business-related field plus an industry-related field (e.g. healthcare).
 If you don’t have a degree, don’t despair.
 Many companies are more interested in your personality, rather than your degrees.